-If anyone ever needs proof of how quickly civilisation will collapse in the event of a world ending natural disaster they only have to look at how passengers on long haul flights treat each other, and nothing is more likely to induce a vein popping ouburst of epic proportions on a plane than seat recliners.
+If anyone ever needs proof of how quickly civilisation will collapse in the event of a world ending natural disaster they only have to look at how passengers on long haul flights treat each other, or indeed how they react when treated badly by airlines themselves, and nothing is more likely to induce a vein popping ouburst of epic proportions on a plane than seat recliners.
 Earlier this week two flights in the US had to be diverted after rows broke out over reclining seats – one of them the United Airlines flight from Newark involving the controversial knee defender – and these incidents are far from uncommon.

 Surveys by Skyscanner and others have shown the majority of passengers want rid of reclining seats, and to prove the point even further Monarch airways have recently refitted their aeroplanes with non reclining, static seats after a poll of their passengers showed an overwhelming majority wanted them.
 Yet on most airlines, recliners are still allowed to cause mass discomfort, pain, friction and arguments with no support or ruling from the airlines themselves to ease the situation or force some common manners and decency into the equation.
 (I mean really, is it hard to have a reclining section at the back and a non reclining at the front?)
 No, they prefer to just let us all argue it out amongst ourselves.
 Well I’ve had enough.

 Recliners are selfish, inconsiderate, and apparently allowed to do whatever the hell they like!

 So what do we do on our next flight to stop them from crushing us into our seats?

 Let’s face it, the polite cooperation and the ‘we’re all in this together approach’ doesn’t work.